Igigog/anomaly-modding-book/src/mapping/README.md

 After explaining the existing SDK versions and the diffences between them, it's now the time to install the X-Ray SDK 0.7!

-I'll cover the installation guide for the vanilla SDK 0.7 and the fork of it which I'll be using.
+I'll cover the installation guide for the vanilla SDK 0.7 and the fork of it which I'll be using entirely in the mapping guides.

 ## Installation guide for the original X-Ray SDK 0.7 without any of its forks